symmy596/Polypy/paper/paper.md

 A module allowing easy generation of publication plots from the calculated data is available.
 The outputs are returned in a sensible form, allowing further manipulation and plotting.
 The repository contains examples of the core functionality as well as tutorials, implemented in Jupyter notebooks to explain the full theory.
 Furthermore, a detailed description of theory is also available within the documentation. `polypy` is aimed towards theoretical solid state physicists and chemists who have a basic familiarity with Python, although the examples contained in the repository are designed to help less experienced users make use of the code.

+# Statement of Need

+There are a number of codes designed to analyse molecular dynamics trajectories that currently exist. `MDAnalysis` [@mdanalysis] is the most widely used molecular dynamics analysis code and some of the functionality in `polypy` is already present in `MDAnalysis`.
+The `MDAnalysis.analysis.lineardensity` module calculates the charge density in different dimensions, although according to the documentation, is limited to orthorombic, fixed volume cells. `polypy` is designed to handle all cell types and will work for simulations ensembles, not just NPT.
+Furthermore, the calculation of the electric field and electrostatic potential is unique to `polypy`. `MDAnalysis` and `polypy` are both capable of calculating mean squared displacements. `polypy` goes a step further by allowing the calculation of diffusion coefficients and conductivities within localised regions of a structure e.g a grain boundary [@UO2: @CeO2] or local structural environments [@LLTO]. `polypy` is also unique in the sense that it is designed for the analysis of both molecular dynamics and Monte Carlo trjactories.

+There are a number of other packages that are available for the analysis of MD trajectories, DL_ANALYSER is also available under license for the analysis of DL_POLY simulations and chemfilles is available for the analysis of a wide range of file types [@chemfiles].

+In summary the features that are unique to `polypy` are as follows

+- The analysis of both molecular dynamics and Monte Carlo trajectories.
+- The analysis of both orthogonal and non-orthogonal unit cells.
+- The calculation of the electric field and electrostatic potential.
+- Regional mean squared displacements.

 # Acknowledgements